 Here at the Free Seed Project, we don’t want to just give out free seeds.
 We want to support you in becoming a successful gardener for yourself and your community.

 In this article we have created a resource guide and FAQs to help you.
 This guide is geared largely toward beginner and first-time gardeners because well, experienced gardeners don’t need our help as much!
 Our goal with this guide is to get you started successfully and get you past the parts you may be nervous about.
 We want to empower you and activate you into growing your own food and sharing it with your community.
 And once your confidence level has risen and you feel like you’ve got the hang of it, we’re confident that you can figure out the rest!

 So again, this guide focuses on the basics of growing food and provides a general rule of thumb with ideas.
 We believe we’ve covered mostly everything here to get you past the hard parts.

 Before getting into the guide we’d like to suggest that you join the Free Seed Project Community Facebook group.
 In the group you can:

--Talk to other people starting gardens with Free Seed Project seed packs and find out what’s working and not working from them.
+-Talk to other people who are starting gardens with Free Seed Project seed packs and find out what’s working and not working for them.